celestiaorg/docs/docs/nodes/validator-node.md

-# Setting Up A Validator Node
+# Setting Up A Celestia Validator Node

 Validator nodes allow you to participate in consensus in the Celestia network.